Chromosomal Abnormality: Odin’s Story

 The Beacon Program

-Fast forward one year—Mark and Courtney met Cynthia Chow, DO, Beacon Program pediatrician, during a care conference when Odin was hospitalized.
+Fast forward one year—Mark and Courtney met with Beacon Program staff for a care conference when Odin was hospitalized.
 Odin had been having frequent seizure episodes every week or two for 15 to 20 seconds all day long with recurrent vomiting.
 The hospital team and specialists, including neurology, gastroenterology, and nephrology, all worked together to help control his seizures and figure out the best feeding plan.
 Because Odin was vomiting so frequently, it was difficult to be in public.
 He was in the emergency department every two weeks and they were ready for a change in his care.

-The goals Dr. Chow and her team put in place were simple: keep Odin home for longer periods of time so they didn’t have to keep making ED visits, and be the first point of contact to relay his care, whether seen in Beacon Clinic for an ill visit, going to the ED, or needing further evaluation from a specialist.
+The goals the Beacon team put in place were simple: keep Odin home for longer periods of time so they didn’t have to keep making ED visits, and be the first point of contact to relay his care, whether seen in Beacon Clinic for an ill visit, going to the ED, or needing further evaluation from a specialist.
 And that is exactly what started happening.

 The Beacon team worked together to meet Odin's unique needs as a new medical home.
 They closely communicated with Odin's specialist for continuity of care.
 They worked with nephrology for his specialized blended diet through his G-tube, which substantially improved his vomiting.
 They updated neurology when Odin had any neurologic changes so that treatments were made to reduce his seizure episodes to keep him comfortable.
 They talked to pulmonology when Odin required more respiratory support or needed an adjustment to his breathing treatments.